Shanza-30/Customer-Segmentation/README.md

 # Customer Segmentation Using K-Means Clustering

 ## 📌 Project Overview
-This project focuses on customer segmentation using the Mall Customers dataset.
+This project task 3 syntecxhub focuses on customer segmentation using the Mall Customers dataset.
 The goal is to group customers based on their age and spending behavior using the K-Means clustering algorithm to support data-driven marketing strategies.

 ## 🎯 Objectives